Katarzyna de Lazari-Radek: Hedonism

 De Lazari-Radek explains her normative position as a hedonistic utilitarian.
 She persuaded Singer to embrace hedonism instead of preference utilitarianism during their collaboration on The Point of View of the Universe.

 She is exploring the matter more carefully in her two books on well-being and pleasure: Godny pożądania stan świadomości (in Polish, WUŁ 2021) and Philosophy of Pleasure: An Introduction (in English, Routledge 2024).

 Personal life

 De Lazari-Radek lives and works in Łódź, Poland.
 She is married and has two children.
-Apart from being a philosopher she is an enthusiastic body builder and gardener.